 Wet ARMD accounts for about 10% of all macular degeneration.
 It is the more severe form and can have a devastating effect on vision.
 In wet ARMD the macula grows abnormal, fragile blood vessels which eventually leak causing hemorrhage.
 This leakage, which can occur very suddenly, causes the retinal receptor cells to die and the resultant vision loss.
-At this time only about 10 percent of wet ARMD is treatable by conventional laser, and, of those, about 60% will recur.

 The picture on the top right shows wet ARMD.
 Note the reddish areas.
 These are hemorrhages.

 The most common treatments are:

 - Laser Therapy

 This technique uses high energy lights to destroy the abnormal blood vessels.

 - Photodynamic Therapy

 In this technique a light-activated drug called Visudyne is injected into the patient’s arm.
 It travels through the bloodstream to abnormal blood vessels in the retina.
 A cold laser (one that does not burn the retina) is then focussed on the drug in the abnormal vessels and destroys only these blood vessels, leaving the healthy blood vessels unharmed.
 This therapy may need to be repeated.

 Other methods of treatment are also currently being used and investigated, but the laser techniques described above remain the mainstays of treatment.